googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/director.md

 ## Make Changes

 The Director uses a helper function ```generateProfiles()``` in ```$TUTORIALROOT/profile.go``` to generate MatchProfiles.
 For this tutorial, we will generate a MatchProfile for each game-mode.
-The MatchProfile will have a single Pool that has a single filtering criteria searching for the desired game-mode.
+The MatchProfile will have a single Pool that has a single filtering criterion searching for the desired game-mode.
 Director will call FetchMatches for each of the generated Profiles.
 Below is a sample snippet to achieve this:

 ```
 func generateProfiles() []*pb.MatchProfile {